mercutiodesign/merge-conflict-example/Readme.md

 # How to resolve a merge conflict
+Additions can sometimes create conflicts even if they do not change any line that another branch had changed.
 In this example project you can demonstrate how to resolve a merge conflict.

 # Goal